 "Greener paints superb portraits of the human condition" - Maverick Music Magazine

 Born an alien of the Motor City's however alluring cacophony, Greener was first enamored with the jazz vocalists that crooned on the late night WDET radio station in Detroit.
 Beside those standard torch balladeers, other early inspirations were the Laurel Canyon and Greenwich Village songwriter scenes of the 1960's and 70's; then later, Texas poet-writers like David Rodriguez, Townes Van Zandt and Lucinda Williams.
 Years living in Austin left a permanent mark on Greener - in psyche and in song - so much so that Guy Clark took her under his wing as a co-writer in the last years of his life.
-A combined love of modernist poetry, bohemia, and the modal D tuning on her guitar gives Greener her unique approach.
+A combined love of modernist poetry, bohemia, and the modal D tuning on her sometimes raucous electric tremolo guitar gives Greener her unique approach.

 A natural horsewoman from the age of two, Greener has ridden all of her life and identified with the sensitivity, and mystical spirit of the animal.
 She has trekked mountain ranges in the Alps, Slovakia and Tibet.
 She's pedaled a bicycle solo across Canada, and lived in a rural village in China.
 “I once sailed so far into the Mediterranean Sea I couldn't see land, and have seen so many stars in an Egyptian desert I couldn't see the sky.”
 Her current adventure is a full-time international touring schedule.